-This process has routinely resulted in the identification of candidates with diverse qualifications, backgrounds, geography, ethnicity, gender and age who have been re-elected by the majority of shareholders each year.
+Through this process, the Board believes it has assembled a Board comprising a mix of directors with diverse qualifications, backgrounds, geography, ethnicity, gender and age.
 The Nominating Committee ensures the pool of candidates includes female and BIPOC representation.

 2. Candidates Proposed by Shareholders